Your Safety is Our #1 Priority

 - Increased and updated staff training on the thorough cleaning of restrooms, including partitions, mirrors, fixtures, countertops, toilets, urinals, paper product and soap dispensers, floors, door handles, knobs, baby changing stations, sanitary product containers, and handrails.

-- Increased signage throughout the facility to remind visitors and staff to wash hands and practice social distancing.
+- Increased signage throughout the facility to remind visitors and staff to wash hands.

 FOOD SAFETY AND PREPARATION